 The Department of Earth, Environmental and Planetary Sciences (DEEPS) Graduate Program is rated among the top programs in the nation and the world.
-Faculty members, nationally and internationally acknowledged leaders in their fields, conduct research in four broad areas:
+Faculty members, nationally and internationally acknowledged leaders in their fields, conduct research that spans the study of Earth’s climate and environment, the properties and evolution of Earth’s dynamic interior, and the surface environmental and interiors of other planets.

-DEEPS researchers are found in Our Faculty Mentors in the Physical Sciences.
-We welcome applications from students who have backgrounds in any of these fields: the Geosciences, Chemistry, Mathematics, Applied Mathematics, Computer Science, Engineering and Biology.
+We welcome applications from students who have backgrounds in any of these fields: Geoscience/Earth Science, Environmental Science, Physics, Chemistry, Mathematics, Applied Mathematics, Computer Science, Engineering and Biology.

-Potential research projects span a wide range of key science questions.
+Potential span a wide range of key science questions.
 What processes drive climate change and what are the likely conditions of Earth’s future climate?
-What factors control volcanic eruptions?
+What processes control the occurrence of volcanic eruptions and earthquakes?
 What are missions to planets such as Mars revealing about the past and present planetary environments and how planetary interiors evolve?
 What is the structure of the tectonic plates on Earth and what processes drive plate motions, mountain building, and continental break-up?

 Chemistry and Related Fields

 The Department of Chemistry at Brown maintains world-class facilities that enable scientific inquiry without limitations.
-In many cases, faculty, post-doctoral fellows, graduate and undergraduate students collaboratively pursue interdisciplinary research within the department.
-A few of the many possible research areas are highlighted here.
+Faculty, post-doctoral fellows, graduate and undergraduate students collaboratively pursue interdisciplinary research within the department aimed at addressing the world's most pressing challenges.
+The department welcomes students of all years and experience levels with interests in Chemistry and STEM.
+A few of the many possible research areas are highlighted here, and include projects that intersect areas related to human health, materials science, quantum science, and sustainability.

 Environment and Society

 The Institute at Brown for Environment and Society (IBES) is a leading, interdisciplinary institution solving the grandest environmental challenges facing 21st century society.
 IBES supports research to understand the interactions between natural, human and social systems.
 Institute Fellows conduct collaborative research in four interdisciplinary thematic areas: Natural Systems, Food & Water, Human Health & Well-Being, and Equity & Governance.
 We welcome rising seniors with a background in Environmental Sciences or Environmental Studies, from any physical or social science discipline.
 The IBES-Leadership Alliance Internship for Advanced Undergraduate Environmental Science and Studies Majors offers many possible research areas highlighted here.